Are you thinking about moving to Denver?

 - The Buckhorn Exchange – A National Historic Landmark, the Buckhorn Exchange received the state’s first liquor license and pays homage to the state’s game meat culture.
 If you’re brave, it’s also the place to try Rocky Mountain Oysters.

 - Tavernetta – The newly revamped Union Station has really become a must-see destination and hotspot.
-While all the restaurants are good, Tavernetta is elevated Italian worth seeking out.
+While all the restaurants are good, Tavernetta is elevated Italian cuisine worth seeking out.

 - TAG – Troy Guard is one of Denver’s most beloved chefs.
 His first outpost has unique fusion dishes, like Hamachi with pop rocks.